sysdiglabs/terraform-google-secure-for-cloud/README.md

 ## Usage

+If you're unsure about what/how to use this module, please fill the [questionnaire](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/blob/master/use-cases/_questionnaire.md) report as an issue and let us know your context, we will be happy to help and improve our module.

 ### - Single-Project

 Sysdig workload will be deployed in the same account where user's resources will be watched.<br/>